dmulyalin/ttp_templates/docs/ttp_templates/get.vrrp.md

 This template requires output of:

-- `show configuration | display set | match vrrp-group`
+- `show configuration | display set | match vrrp`

 Statements belonging to the same interface address and VRRP group are merged.
 The default Junos VRRP priority of 100 is returned when priority is not explicitly configured.
+IPv4 defaults to VRRPv2 unless the global `set protocols vrrp version-3` statement is present; IPv6 uses VRRPv3.

 Returns a normalized list of dictionaries with these keys:

 - `interface` - logical interface name string
 - `group` - VRRP group number integer
+- `protocol` - normalized protocol version (`vrrpv2` or `vrrpv3`)
-- `virtual_address` - virtual IPv4 address string
+- `virtual_address` - virtual IPv4 or IPv6 address string
 - `priority` - VRRP priority integer
 - `authentication_type` - authentication type string or `null`